mathieuchal/mathieuchal.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in how artificial and biological intelligence learn and how optimization and dynamical systems theory can help theorize it.
-My PhD thesis revolves exploring principles of dynamic plasticity in synapses to produce more able and adaptive systems.
+I am interested in how artificial and biological intelligence learn and how optimization and dynamical systems theory can help formalize it.
+My PhD thesis revolves around the exploration of principles of synaptic plasticity principles for artificial neural networks, in an attempt to produce more able and adaptive systems.